 8:30 Service–Sanctuary.
 Early in the morning, this informal service meets in the sanctuary.
 This is a more intimate service that tends to have a small, worshipful group of people meeting each week.
 Music is generally a mixture of contemporary praise choruses with a splash of hymns.
 Bible study is led by Roger Gardner.

 9:30 Service–Multipurpose room (AKA Big Room) This service features the contemporary music of our Praise band, led by Raphael Starr.
 We meet in the Big Room, just inside the main entrance to the building.
 We sit at round tables throughout the big room.
 There is a varying number of people who attend this service.
 It is a medium to large gathering each week.
-Roger Gardner leads the preaching ministry.
+Roger Gardner, Greg Boyland, and Raphael Starr lead the preaching ministry.

 11:00 Service–Sanctuary This service is our blended worship service, using the music of praise choruses and hymns, accompanied by the piano and pipe organ.
 Like the contemporary service, this gathering can be medium to large each week.
 Teaching is led by Senior Pastor Roger Gardner